sfinnexe/NOAH_demographics/README.md

-# Naturally Occuring Affordable Housing (NOAH) Demographics
+# Naturally Occuring Affordable Housing (NOAH) Demographics: Overview

 The goal of this analysis was to find information on vulnerable populations in census tracts in Philadelphia where there is a high concentration of vulnearable NOAH properties.